zwave-js/node-zwave-js/docs/config-files/file-format.md

 ### `treatBasicSetAsEvent`

 By default, `Basic CC::Set` commands are interpreted as status updates.
-This flag causes the driver to emit a `value event` for the `"value"` property instead.
+This flag causes the driver to emit a `value event` for the `"event"` property instead.
 Note that this property is exclusively used in this case in order to avoid conflicts with regular value IDs.

 > [!NOTE]
 > If this option is `true`, it has precedence over `disableBasicMapping`.

+### `treatMultilevelSwitchSetAsEvent`

+By default, `Multilevel Switch CC::Set` commands are ignored, because they are meant to control end devices.
+This flag causes the driver to emit a `value event` for the `"event"` property instead, so applications can react to these commands, e.g. for remotes.

 ### `treatDestinationEndpointAsSource`